erysdren/BRenderx86/README.md

 A port of the BRender x86 SDK 1.1.2 from 1995 to modern systems.

+Next step: using a mix of objconv and other tools to assemble a 32-bit BRender application with SDL2.

 ## How This Works

 So, the main reason this port is possible is because of Open Watcom's backwards compatibility.
 The BRender x86 SDK 1.1.2 from 1995 was compiled with Watcom C 10, and the precompiled LIBs do not contain any DOS-specific code.
 All of that is contained in the DOSIO module.
 Using Open Watcom v2, I can link an x86 Linux application against the 1995 BRender LIBs and create a working headless BRender executable, which cleanly runs on my x86_64 machine without segfaulting.
 Using SDL 1.2 (which supports Watcom, but Win32 only) I can create a proper graphical BRender application which opens and properly displays BRender's output.